EtheaDev/SVGShellExtensions/README.md

 5. When it's registered, you can continue to change code and rebuild the dll (beware to close all Explorer instances).

 ## Release Notes ##

+18 Set 2022: ver.
+2.9.0
+- Fixed Preview size in multi-monitor
+- Fixed flickering of Preview

+13 Set 2022: ver.
+2.8.0
+- Fixed load file with blanks in content menu
+- Built with Delphi 11.2

 10 Apr 2022 - Version 2.7.0
 - Updated Image32 Library